Nearest Neighbor Classifier with Margin Penalty for Active Learning: Experiments

 \textbf{\textit{Baselines.}} We compare our approach to the following baselines. \begin{itemize} \item \textbf{Random.} It is the most commonly used baseline in active learning.
 The samples added to the labeled set in each round are randomly selected from the unlabeled set. \item \textbf{DBAL(Deep Bayesian Active Learning).} Monte Carlo Dropout was used to provide a more accurate measure of the uncertainty of the classifier.
 Both Confidence and Entropy were used in the final sample selection stage and the best performing of the two methods was selected as the performance of this method in the end. \item \textbf{Coreset.} Samples that best cover the entire feature space are selected.
 We chose two implementations of Coreset as described in \cite{sener2017active}, the greedy version of Coreset are implemented. \eat{\item \textbf{EGL-Word.} Samples with top-$k$ Expected gradient norm on the Word Embedding layer are selected for labelling.
-Expected Gradient Length(EGL) is calculated by mathematically expecting the probability of the classifier output with the corresponding back-propagation gradient value.} \item \textbf{NCENet.} We implemented NCENet as described in \cite{wana2021nearest}. \end{itemize} The implementation\footnote{https://github.com/GhostAnderson/Nearest-Neighbor-Classifier-with-Margin-Penalty-for-Active-Learning} was based on the code\footnote{https://github.com/dsgissin/DiscriminativeActiveLearning} made available by \cite{gissin2019discriminative}.
+Expected Gradient Length(EGL) is calculated by mathematically expecting the probability of the classifier output with the corresponding back-propagation gradient value.} \item \textbf{BADGE\cite{ash2019deep}.} It can be viewed as a combination of EGL and Coreset, and ensures diversity and uncertainty at the same time. \item \textbf{NCENet.} We implemented NCENet as described in \cite{wana2021nearest}. \end{itemize} The implementation\footnote{https://github.com/GhostAnderson/Nearest-Neighbor-Classifier-with-Margin-Penalty-for-Active-Learning} was based on the code\footnote{https://github.com/dsgissin/DiscriminativeActiveLearning} made available by \cite{gissin2019discriminative}.